This article is also available to be viewed on begneiss.medium.com

 Geothermal energy, a renewable energy source harnessing the Earth's natural heat, is becoming an increasingly vital part of the global energy landscape.

-This form of energy is clean, sustainable, and holds tremendous potential in our fight against climate change because it can support baseload energy which is the constant, minimum amount of electricity required to meet continuous demand within an electrical grid.
+This form of energy is clean, sustainable, and holds tremendous potential in powering the needs of our evolving societies and the fight against climate change.
+There is so much capacity available, it can even support baseload energy which is the constant, minimum amount of electricity required to meet continuous demand within an electrical grid.

 Image from Hellisheiði Power Plant in Iceland (taken by MJM)